15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 Start your Half Moon Bay day trip with fresh coffee (or tea!) and head to the best beach in town to stroll as you sip.
 From there, make your way to downtown Half Moon Bay to check out the shops and enjoy a local lunch.

-After lunch, head north to go for a walk along the bluffs and if the timing is right, check out the tidepools.
+After lunch, head north to go for a walk along the bluffs and, if the timing is right, check out the tidepools.
 End your day with dinner, sunset, and ocean views.

-You can take your breakfast and coffee to go or enjoy them in one of their seating areas.
+Head to Granola’s Coffee House for a coffee, tea, or smoothie and some breakfast!
+You can take your breakfast and drink to go or enjoy them in one of their seating areas.

 The interior is decorated with eclectic elephant statues, wood-paneled walls, and polished wood slices as tables.

-Parking: There’s a small parking lot on-site, directly next to the coffee shop.
+There’s a small parking lot on-site, directly next to the coffee shop.

-I always bring my anti-theft backpack on day trips!
+I always bring my anti-theft backpack on trips!
 It’s cute and can fit so much!

 Among the truly historic buildings, my personal favorite is the two-cell Half Moon Bay Jail, built in 1919, that looks straight out of a Wes Anderson film.
 It’s easily the cutest building in downtown Half Moon Bay.